Effective powers of $\omega$ over $\Delta_2$ cohesive sets and infinite $\Pi_1$ sets without $\Delta_2$ cohesive subsets: Introduction

 This article is organized as follows.
+In Section~\ref{sec-CohPowIntro}, we recall basic computability theory, introduce cohesive products and powers, and summarize the results of~\cite{CohPowJournal}.
+We also improve~\cite{CohPowJournal}*{Theorem~2.18} by showing that the cohesive product of a uniformly computable sequence of structures over a $\Delta_2$ cohesive set is always $\Sigma_1$-recursively saturated (Theorem~\ref{thm-SatDelta2}).
 In Section~\ref{sec-NoCOH}, we isolate a direct construction of an infinite $\Pi_1$ set with no $\Delta_2$ p-cohesive subset.
 We feel that the construction and its connection to the lattice of c.e.\ sets is of sufficient independent interest to make a self-contained discussion worthwhile.
 Section~\ref{sec-NoCOH} also serves to introduce some of the techniques that are used to prove Theorem~\ref{thm-BCSigma2ShuffleNew}.
-In Section~\ref{sec-CohPowIntro}, we introduce cohesive products and cohesive powers, and we summarize the results of~\cite{CohPowJournal}.
-We also improve~\cite{CohPowJournal}*{Theorem~2.18} by showing that the cohesive product of a uniformly computable sequence of structures over a $\Delta_2$ cohesive set is always $\Sigma_1$-recursively saturated (Theorem~\ref{thm-SatDelta2}).
 Finally, we prove Theorem~\ref{thm-BCSigma2ShuffleNew} in Section~\ref{sec-CohPowDelta2}.